daryllxd/lifelong-learning/self-improvement/biohacking.md

 - A very proactive strategy is necessary to offset orthopedic injuries as we age.
 - In some cases, the injuries are brought on by years of overuse.

+## How to biohack your intelligence — with everything from sex to Modafinil to MDMA

+- Intelligence: Ability to accomplish complex goals.
+  - Classical: Logic, problem solving, creativity, strategy.
+  - Applied: Energy, focus, willpower, emotional control.
+  - Social: Persuasiveness, empathy, social skills.
+  - Dynamic: Ability to learn, memory, knowledge.
+- Modafinil, SSRI, MDMA, hormone signaling, mitochondria-enhancing exercise.
+- Get into flow state every day: fix sleep, do intermittent fasting, get hormones to optimal levels, use Modafinil, build the right habits, high quality deep downtime.
+- Make ourselves immune to stress (meditation, lithium, SSRIs), eliminate distractions, build the right habits over time.
+- Suggestion: find one hour of deep work every day.
+- Investments:
+  - Obsessively thinking about the reasons we did not hit our deep work goals and fixing them.
+  - Social intelligence.
+This is mainly like practicing body language in front of a mirror, reading the right books, writing persuasive articles.
+  - Dynamic intelligence (learning to learn) + classical intelligence (IQ).
+Nutrients like Mg, choline, EPA, Curcumin, Bacopa Monieri.
+Interval training.
+Intermittent fasting.
+LSD.

+### On bad sleep:

+- Lowered emotional control, stress resilience, willpower and focus.
+Significant increase in procrastination.
+- Hormonal misregulation.
+- Reduced immunity.
+- Lower ability to remember what you learned the prior day.
+- Worsened cognition and ability to see creative non-trivial solutions.
+- Less able to read facial expressions, rated less attractive.
+- Worsened clearance of waste from brain.

+### On stress:

+- Lithium.
+- Meditation.
+- Ruthlessly remove negative people from life.
+- Testing our hormones.
+- Eating once a day?
+  - Major health benefits by promoting autophagy.
+  - Saves time.
+  - Prevents the afternoon slump.
+  - Directly enhances intelligence.

+### Social Intelligence

+- Body language, eye contact, voice tonality.
+Looking and acting dominant enhances our persuasion effectiveness.
+- Beta blockers.
+- To be aggressive, do some pushups.
+To be more calm, meditate.

+### On Avoiding Pollution

+- Air filter mask?
+- Don't drink hot liquids from plastic containers, avoid plastics near your food.
+- Eat expensive local/organic food.
+- Don't smoke.